-Edel Kelly (26) died June 2008 after first presenting to Ennis General with a lump in her breast.
+Edel Kelly (26), a mother of two, died June 2008 after first presenting to Ennis General with a lump in her breast.
 This lump was initially diagnosed as benign, a request for a follow-up to confirm was not acted upon.
 The cancer was finally diagnosed in October 2007.
 By this time it had spread to the mother of two’s liver and bones.
-This delayed breast cancer diagnosis robbed Ms Kelly of one year of treatment.
+This delayed breast cancer diagnosis denied Ms Kelly of one year of invaluable treatment.

 Delayed Breast Cancer Diagnosis Demands Enquiries

 An independent enquiry by HIQA was demanded to give clarity and restore public and patient confidence in Ennis General.
 This enquiry was hoped to prove that there was no systematic failure and that the cases were isolated.

 A senior cancer specialist has said that an independent inquiry may not be of value to the public.
 Professor Arnold Hill, the national advisor on surgical oncology at the National Cancer Control Programme has said that vast improvements have been made to services recently and that it was now a safe time for breast cancer.
 However, as the subsequent misdiagnosis of Ms Fahey, and so many others, reveal, this is not the case.
 There is a long road ahead for the providers of health care if it is their wish to improve treatment and standards for their patients and prevent delayed breast cancer diagnosis in the future.